 The sole purpose of Meijer in the Simply Give program is to help their food pantry partners feed the growing number of hungry families in the communities they serve.

 ACTS has a supply of the cards and there will be a display rack at the end of each check out.

 Because ACTS has an important need for more space, the Board is developing plans to enclose the courtyard of its existing U-shaped building.
 More info soon....

 With new management for the thrift store, here are a few thoughts about ACTS moving forward:

 All monies not used for operations continue to provide free food, clothing, furniture and household items to hundreds of families a year.
 Anyone showing financial need can use this continuing ministry of ACTS.

 95% or more of items donated have had no price changes.
 This includes all clothing, media, simple household, inexpensive electronics, toys, games, children's apparatus and many other items.

 Because thrift stores are now visited by middle and upper income individuals and families, as well as by resellers, ACTS has made pricing adjustments to antiques and collectibles, and to some items of finer quality.

 ACTS management welcomes dialogue regarding pricing and all other aspects of our ministry.
 Call or stop by to start a dialogue that will improve the quality of our ministry.

-Click on the feed below to keep up to date on postings.
+Click on the RSS feed below to keep up to date on postings.